 Pingdom already existed back then, but having a speedy website didn’t consist of much more than having a VPS and using aggressive caching mechanisms such as APC — the A doesn’t stand for Aggressive, though. 😉

-With the release of Pagespeed Insights in 2013 I started getting acquainted with the principles of Website Optimisation.
-I released the first version of CAOS in the summer of 2015.
+With the release of Pagespeed Insights (PSI) in 2013 I started getting acquainted with the principles of Website Optimisation.
+While optimizing my own website, PSI kept nagging me about reducing the amount of DNS lookups, due to its own tool Google Analytics.
+So I figured out a way to load Google Analytics locally, and released the first version of CAOS in the summer of 2015.

 I decided to share my knowledge in a blogpost in a year later.

 In that same year Google Fonts was revamped and the internet was flooded with the usage of Google Fonts.
 I started using them as well, but I couldn’t afford losing my perfect scores on Pagespeed Insights and Pingdom.
 Practice what you preach and all that.

 I started looking for ways to cache Google Fonts and in the summer of 2018 OMGF was accepted into the WordPress.org repository.

 As my plugins kept gaining notoriety, my blog started gaining visitors.
 I updated the blog post about WordPress optimization, which brought me my first actual client.